marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 	![Autonomous Data Warehouse option under Oracle Database](images/database-adw.png)

 2. From the Oracle Cloud Infrastructure console, on the Oracle Autonomous Database page choose your region and select a compartment.
 Click **Create Autonomous Database**.
 This opens the Create Autonomous Database page.

+> **Note:** You will need to make sure to select your Home Region if you intent on creatng an Always-Free Autonomous Database.

    ![Create Autonomous Database option](images/create-autonomous-db.png)